-1) WEAR A HELMET
+1) Wear A Helmet

 This is probably the most important piece of advice I can give you: Wear a Helmet.
 Seriously.
 I know it doesn’t look as sexy as putting on a cute hat, but it can save your life.
-I’ve had a few pretty serious falls myself that I walked away from without a scratch, because I was wearing a helmet.
+I’ve had a few pretty serious falls myself that I walked away from without a scratch because I was wearing a ski helmet.
 And I’m not the only one.

 I can’t stress enough how important this is.
-The first day of skiing with my boyfriend, he was wearing boots that were too small and ended up hurting so bad, we had to stop after half an hour.
+On the first day of skiing with my boyfriend, he was wearing boots that were too small and ended up hurting so bad, we had to stop after half an hour.
 After switching shoes, we had an incredibly fun time for the rest of the day!

-While your skiing boots will never be as comfortable as trainers (trust me – to this day, taking off my ski boots is the best part of my ski day), (well, not entirely, but you know what I mean) they must fit properly.
+While your skiing boots will never be as comfortable as trainers (trust me – to this day, taking off my ski boots is the best part of my ski day), they must fit properly.
 Boots that are too small: will hurt like hell before you’re even on your skis.